isabella232/gimp-book-painting/parametric-brushes.md

 Some of the advantages of parametric brushes are:
 * The stroke of the parametric brush is more sharpest and hard when we use hardness equal 1 than with the raster brushes,
-* Is much easy to increase/decrease the hardness via own editor or via Tool Options … instead, the .gbr and .gih brushes, when we increase/decrease the hardness, the stain is deformed by the blur algorithm: [Comparison test between hardness and Force with .gbr and .vbr brushes](https://gitlab.gnome.org/GNOME/gimp/issues/1081 "Issue #1081")
+* Is much easy to increase/decrease the hardness, is applied correctly, via own editor or via Tool Options … instead, the .gbr and .gih brushes, when we increase/decrease the hardness, the stain is deformed by the blur algorithm: [Comparison test between hardness and Force with .gbr and .vbr brushes](https://gitlab.gnome.org/GNOME/gimp/issues/1081 "Issue #1081")

 ### Dry Media Experiments
 In 2013, I began study the dry media with parametric brushes, they are essentially the drawing tools as pencil, crayon, charcoal and pastel.
-I have invited also Gustavo Deveze to use my parametric brush set with 2 paint dynamics dedicated exclusively to dry media.
+I have invited also Gustavo Deveze and Elle Stone to use my parametric brush set with 2 paint dynamics dedicated exclusively to dry media.

 <figure><img src="parametric-brushes.assets/parametric-brushes-deveze-dry-media-test.png" width="640" title="Dry Media by Gustavo Deveze" /><br><figcaption>Gustavo Deveze drawing with the Dry Media paint dynamics with the brush set of parametric brushes.</figcaption></figure>